enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   * ``EnzoIntegrableUpdate`` - encapsulates the operation of updating integrable quantities after a (partial) time-step.

-Each of these operation classes are fairly modular (which means that parts of the infrastructure can be selectively used); the only caveat is that most classes use an instance of ``EnzoEquationOfState``.
+Each of these operation classes are fairly modular (to allow for selective usage of the frame work components).
+However, all of the classes require that an instance of ``EnzoEquationOfState`` get's passed.

 Each of the operation classes are designed to be configured upon initialization.
 The instances can then be used multiple times per